Mechanical Sewing Machines

 Motor service & rewiring for either of the these machines is $180 (includes full machine service).
 This includes all parts and labor necessary to have the wiring and motor in safe, working condition.

 Ah, the Touch & Sew machine.
 Also known as the "Touch & Throw".
 Such great technology, but made during the time parts went from metal to plastic/nylon to save money.
 If you are experience sudden issues with your old Singer, chances are, one of the gears has deteriorated.

 We offer full gear replacement, which requires disassembly of the machine, with a high success rate.
 The majority of people who choose to have the gears replaced do so because the machine is a family heirloom or of some significance.
 If the machine is just a machine you used that does not have emotional attachment, it may be time to consider a new machine.

 Please expect about 3 months for gear replacement.

-If your machine is embroidery only, the fee for service $120 for most Brother and $140 for Viking and other large embroidery machines, and includes the 6-month labor warranty.
+If your machine is embroidery only, the fee for service $140 for most smaller machines and $160 for large embroidery machines, and includes the 6-month labor warranty.